List of Transformers film series cast and characters: Scourge

 The Terrorcons followed the Autobots to the other half of the key's location and Scourge once again sends his Freezers to retrieve it from the humans.
 A chase scene ensues, with Scourge tackling Optimus Prime off a cliff, while Battletrap and Nightbird pursue the other Autobots.
 Though the Terrorcons end up retreating again due to Airazor's interference, Scourge managed to corrupt her by using Unicron's dark energy.
 When Noah, Elena, Airazor and the Autobots regroup with the other Maximals, now led by Optimus Primal, the dark energy begins to corrupt Airazor, resulting in her kidnapping Elena and delivering the other half of the key to Scourge.

 Meanwhile, Scourge reassembles the key on top of a volcano and uses it to open a portal above Earth that Unicron can pass through.
 Soon after, the Autobots and Maximals join forces to defeat the Terrorcons while Noah and Elena sneak toward the Transwarp Key to deactivate it.
 Though Nightbird and Battletrap die in the battle, Scourge manages to gravely wound the Autobot Mirage.
 Despite his injuries, the young Autobot transforms the remains of his body into an exo-suit for Noah to assist Optimus in his fight with Scourge.
 During the fight, Scourge destroys the control console, meaning the portal cannot be closed.
 Scourge is killed by an enraged Optimus Prime, by slicing off both of his arms and ripping his head and spinal cord from him during the final fight.

 Nightbird

 Nightbird (voiced by Michaela Jaé Rodriguez) is one of two secondary antagonists of the Transformers: Rise of the Beasts movie, and a Terrorcon ninja and Scourge's second-in-command, who transforms into a customized 1995 Nissan Skyline GT-R R33.
-She is killed by Bumbleebee, who rips one of her wings off and jams it into her spark mid-flight.
+She is killed by Bumblebee, who rips one of her wings off and jams it into her spark mid-flight.
 The resulting explosion reduced her to nothing more than a shower of broken parts, the only ones left intact being her swords.